gmaheshraju/gmaheshraju/README.md

 1. 🔭 Currently engaged in various backend and frontend projects utilizing a wide range of technologies such as React, Node.js, AWS, Java, Serverless, JavaScript, Spring Boot, and Microservices architecture.
 My focus lies in developing enterprise applications that run seamlessly on multi-cloud platforms.
 2. 🌱 As an individual contributor, I possess comprehensive expertise in all aspects of the software development lifecycle, including design, development, deployment, delivery, upgrades, and automation.
 -->
-   🌱Currently building expertise in AI Agents, React/Next js and developer tools
+   🌱Currently building expertise in AI Agents, AI orchestration and developer tools

       - Building AI Agents, Context intelligence, MCP Servers, AI ready Secure API's